 Medical Device Validation.

-Inform yourself about the requirements for effective, efficient and compliant Validation.… manufacturing validation, validation in design and development, validation life cycle, validation quality assurance, medical device software, good manufacturing practice, risk driven validation, device classification, FDA CFR & EU Device Directive requirements, …
+The requirements for effective, efficient and compliant Validation.… manufacturing validation, validation in design and development, validation life cycle, validation quality assurance, medical device software, good manufacturing practice, risk driven validation, device classification, FDA CFR & EU Device Directive requirements, …

 - How to validate medical devices, explained in an easy to understand, logical format.